Western Australia Minister for Citizenship and Multicultural Interests John Castrilli

 Victor P Taffa

-WA has the highest proportion of people born overseas than any other State and is home to more than 200 cultural groups and nearly 300 languages.
+“Western Australia is the most culturally diverse State in Australia and has the highest proportion of people born overseas, with more than 200 cultural groups and nearly 300 languages.” the Minister said.